jmMeessen/captains_aws_cjp/toolbox/notes.md

 Choose the port which will be used by the Logstash service for the Logstash monitoring APIs [9600]

-Do you want to specify additional Elasticsearch cluster mode settings? [y/N]
+Do you want to specify additional Elasticsearch cluster mode settings? [y/N] n

 Installer will automatically create a user with user name "reportuser" to connect to Elasticsearch.